Vegan Aioli (2-Minute + Oil-Free)

 Aioli – a creamy, dreamy garlicky sauce – or mayo, if you will!

 Traditional aioli is made with oil and garlic.
 Some cuisines add egg yolks for extra emulsion, and many today simply use mayonnaise as a base adding garlic and other flavors to their liking.

 Today, I am sharing with you a recipe for a simple vegan, cashew-based aioli to pair with fresh and roasted vegetables or use as a spread for burgers and sandwiches.
 However you serve it, it’s fantastic, and I know you’re going to love it!

 - ready in minutes

 - vegan (of course)

 - contains a good amount of protein per serving!

-Add to the cashews a few garlic cloves, dollop of dijon mustard, squeeze of lemon, pinch of salt, and you’ve got yourself the best aioli to share with family, friends or enjoy all to yourself.
+Add to the cashews a few garlic cloves, a dollop of dijon mustard, squeeze of lemon, pinch of salt, and you’ve got yourself the best aioli to share with family and friends or enjoy all to yourself.

 How To Make Vegan Aioli